Lennart1978/shuffle/README.md

 -s  speed: 1 is fast and >500 very slow, -1 = immediately.

--s  color: Must be in format: r;g;b or one of the standard colors:
+-s  color: Must be in format: "r;g;b" or one of the standard colors:
            red, green, yellow, blue, magenta, cyan, orange, white, black or just random.

 -h  show this help.